HTV04/yuescript-p8/README.md

   * Returns must now be explicitly stated, like Lua.
   * The compiler option for implicit root returns has been removed as well.

-Additionally, the following changes have been made to Lua code generation:
+Additionally, the following changes have been made to Lua code generation (transparent to the API):

 * PICO-8 Lua supports update assignment operators, so they are carried over from Yuescript code instead of being expanded.
 * Class generation code has been tweaked for compatibility.